 - Into the other half, mix in the pesto and pour into pan.
 Top with plain cheese mixture.

-- Adorn the top with tomato and pine nuts.
+- Thinly slice the tomato; adorn the top of the cheesecake with the tomato and pine nuts.

 - Bake for 35 to 45 minutes until middle is only slightly wiggly.

-- Shut oven off and crack the oven door.
+- Shut oven off and open the oven door a crack.
 Let cool to room temperature.
 Cover well with saran wrap and chill at least three hours before serving.

 - Plate and garnish with fresh basil.